 Clearly, both first and last-touch attribution ignore the reality of a modern consumer journey (5-20 touchpoints on average, remember?); That’s where multi-touch attribution comes in.
 It takes a more sophisticated approach to mapping the journey, and offers a number of other benefits.

-MTA addresses the complexities of the actual customer journey
+Multi-touch attribution addresses the complexities of the actual customer journey

 We mentioned above that the customer journey is complicated by multiple devices, channels, and touchpoints.
 MTA helps to overcome some of these complexities by reflecting, more accurately, the actual user journey.